adyen-examples/adyen-step-by-step-integration-workshop/README.md

    - Pro-tip #4: Read what the Client Key is used for in the documentation.

 **Step 3.** Add the `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY`, and `ADYEN_MERCHANT_ACCOUNT` from steps 1 and 2 to `/main/java/com/adyen/workshop/resources/application.properties`.
 Pick either options:
-   - Option 1: Edit the `application.properties`-file in `/resources/`.
+   - Option 1: Edit the `application.properties`-file in `/resources/`
 ```
 ADYEN_API_KEY=Aq42_ReplaceWithYourAdyenApiKey
 ADYEN_CLIENT_KEY=test_ReplaceWithYourAdyenClientkey
 ADYEN_MERCHANT_ACCOUNT=ReplaceWithYourMerchantAccountName
 ```
-to the `ApplicationConfiguration.java` in :

    - Option 2 - Best practice: You can `export` the variables in the terminal.
 The Spring Boot framework automatically injects your variables on startup by matching the attributed string-values in your `/main/java/com/adyen/workshop/configurations/ApplicationConfiguration.java`.
 For example: `@Value("${ADYEN_API_KEY:#{null}}")` will check if the `ADYEN_API_KEY` is set, if not, it will default to `null`.